 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 If you have been reading my blog for long, you may realize that I am a nature addict.
 When a fellow traveler showed me the fantastic scenery she captured on her bus journey from Cali to Ipiales, I just know I want to take this trip.

-> The bus trip from Cali to Ipiales is not a short ride and usually takes 12 hours.
+The bus trip from Cali to Ipiales usually takes 12 hours.
 There are daily and nightly buses transporting passengers from Cali to Ipiales.
 I recommend you take the day bus with Bolivariano to appreciate the beauty of this road.
 During my road trip in Colombia, there are instances where cheap and small buses stops everywhere to pick up passengers and that makes an originally long journey even longer.
 Expreso Bolivariano offers the best travel experience coming from their large leg room, comfortable seats, and it only stops at designated bus terminals.

-> You can book the buses from Cali to Ipiales online via Busbud, or show up at the bus station to get your ticket.
+You can book the buses from Cali to Ipiales online via Busbud, or show up at the bus station to get your ticket.
 I purchased my ticket at the Cali terminal shortly before departure, and the price was 11,000 pesos lower than advertised online.